Pewejekubam/qbd-to-gnucash/doc/PRD-2.7.3.md

 def parse_iif(filepath: str) -> List[Dict[str, str]]:
     """Parses IIF file and returns list of account records.
 Raises IIFParseError on malformed input."""
 ```
+---

 ### 7.2 Validation Rules for Parsed Records

-Validation logic must operate on field names as exported from QuickBooks Desktop.
-These are **case-sensitive and match the `.IIF` header exactly**.
+Validation logic must operate on field names exactly as exported from QuickBooks Desktop.
+These are **case-sensitive** and must not be inferred or transformed.

+---

-#### Required fields for `!ACCNT` records:
+#### ✅ Validation Rule: Required Fields

+Each parsed record must contain the following fields with non-empty values:

-- `NAME` — must be non-empty
+- `NAME` — must not be blank
-- `ACCNTTYPE` — must be non-empty, and must map to a GnuCash account type via the baseline mapping file
+- `ACCNTTYPE` — must be present and must match a supported QBD → GnuCash type mapping

-#### Validation Requirements:
-- Use `record.get("FIELDNAME")` to ensure graceful handling of missing keys
-- Strip all string values of leading/trailing whitespace and quotation marks
-- If any required field is missing or empty, raise a structured validation issue
+If either is missing or blank, the parser must raise `IIFParseError`.
-- Validation must log each issue with enough context (record number, key, offending value)

-#### Common Errors to Detect:
-- `Missing required field: NAME`
-- `Empty account type (ACCNTTYPE)`
-- `Unmapped account type: OCASSET` (trigger diff output)
+---

+#### ✅ Validation Rule: Field Count Match

+The number of fields in each `ACCNT` record must match the number of fields in the detected `!ACCNT` header.
+This must be enforced as follows:

+- If a line has **fewer fields** than the header: raise `IIFParseError`
+- If a line has **more fields** than the header: raise `IIFParseError`

+Each record must be zipped with the header to create a `Dict[str, str]` map of values.

+---

+#### ✅ Validation Rule: Type Mapping Must Resolve

+Every `ACCNTTYPE` value must map to a GnuCash account type as defined in the combined mapping file (`baseline` + `specific`).
+If a mapping is missing:

+- The unmapped `ACCNTTYPE` must be added to the `diff` dictionary
+- The program must terminate with exit code `2`
+- A complete mapping diff must be written to `output/accounts_mapping_diff.json`

+---

+#### ✅ Validation Rule: Record Line Prefix Enforcement (Added in PRD v2.7.3)

+After detecting a `!ACCNT` section header, the parser must validate that all subsequent records intended for processing begin with the literal prefix `ACCNT`.

+If a line does not start with `ACCNT`:
+- It must be skipped without raising an error
+- It must not be parsed, validated, or included in the output
+- It may be logged at debug level for traceability

+This rule prevents malformed or non-record lines (e.g., junk footer rows, misformatted data) from triggering `IIFParseError` exceptions.

+**Rationale:**
+QuickBooks `.IIF` files may contain footer rows, comments, or misaligned data after `!ACCNT`.
+These should be explicitly excluded from structured parsing.

 ---